dragon-devs/custom-tree/README.md

 location, you might need to investigate why the installation path is different.

 **Executable Name:** Ensure that the name specified in the `console_scripts` entry point in your `setup.py` matches the command you're trying to run.
-In this case, it should be `dir-tree`.
+In this case, it should be `custom-tree`.

 **Permissions:** Make sure that you have the necessary permissions to execute commands from the installed package.